MC2114/Cybersecurity-Challenges/underthewire/oracle/oracle13_14.md

 ## Solution
 * Use <code>ls</code> to check the event logs file on the desktop, which is <code>security.evtx</code>
 * Use the <code>Get-WinEvent</code> cmdlet to retrieve the message containing the user information.
 Initially, I tried to filter the security group by <code>-LogName Security</code>, but this raises an error message.
 So, I change to filtering by the event <code>ID: 4727</code> instead.
 On Windows, Event ID 4727 signifies that a security-enabled global group was created.
 * For future reference, the table for all Win Events ID is [here](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/appendix-l--events-to-monitor).
+* The name of the text file is <code>88</code>
 ```powershell
 PS C:\users\Oracle13\desktop> ls